jasonbayton/11ty/_src/projects/managed-info/support/customising-managed-info.md

 MANAGED INFO offers the following customisations:

+**App title** _- 1.0.0.1_
+: The option to replace the default app title of **Info** with another.

 **Disable settings** _- 1.0.0.2_
 : The option to disable access to MANAGED INFO settings, where BAYTON branding, links, and resources are provided.
-This will also adjust the left-hand application icon to lessen the SWIRL branding.
+This will also adjust the left-hand application icon to reduce the SWIRL branding.

-**App title** _- 1.0.0.1_
-: The option to replace the default app title of **Info** with another.
+**Text cards** _-1.0.0.2_
+: Allows for a custom card with a custom title to be configured.

 **Disable fun** _- 1.0.0.3_
 : Removes the Baydroid mascot and swaps with a generic icon for warning states.

-**Custom card** _-1.0.0.2_
-: Allows for a custom card with a custom title to be configured.
-It'll show underneath the organisation message when all items are enabled.
+**Show device identifiers** _- 1.0.0.7_
+: Show device identifiers, **IMEI**, **Serial number**, **Android ID**, and **Enrolment-specific ID**.
+This requires the delegated scope CERT_INSTALL and the permission READ_PHONE_STATE.

+**Application & message cards** _- 1.0.0.8_
+: Configure application cards.
+These cards hold one application and a text description.
+Useful for displaying an app with either a call to action, or a description.

+**Application grid cards** _- 1.0.0.8_
+: Configure an app grid.
+Like a traditional launcher, but neatly laid out within a card.
+These cards support a fixed icons-per-line, or unlimited with automatic wrap.

+**Vertical and horizontal stacks** _-1.0.0.8_
+: Create cards in all directions.
+Supports stack-order as well as global order.
+Currently supports Text stacks.

 ### In future